 support SOAR-trained case managers and keep stakeholders engaged

-These trainings take case managers step-by-step through the adult SSI/SSDI application process and the Child SSI application process.
+These trainings take case managers step-by-step through the adult SSI/SSDI application process or the Child SSI application process.
 Trainees learn about SSA forms and regulations as well as the many Critical Components

 of a SOAR case manager’s role that aim to expedite the process and obtain approval on initial application.
 This is an interactive, self-guided, and FREE program!
 It takes approximately 20 hours to complete, but you do so on your own schedule.
-There are seven classes as well as a practice case in which you complete an SSI/SSDI application (Adult) or SSI Application (Child) and write a Medical Summary Report for a fictitious applicant.
+There are seven classes as well as a Practice Case in which you complete an SSI/SSDI application (Adult) or SSI Application (Child) and write a Medical Summary Report for a fictitious applicant.
 20 CEUs from NASW are available for those who successfully complete the course.

 For SOAR-trained providers to be successful, they need the support and cooperation of these, and other, key state/local stakeholders: